By Kevin McNeish updated on 07/09/2015

 The first line of code creates an image picker controller object from the UIImagePickerController class.
 In the second line of code, the image picker controller object's sourceType property is set.
 The third line of code displays the image picker controller.

-|Figure 5 - Apple's documentation for the sourceType property of the UIImagePickerController|
+|Figure 11 - Apple's documentation for the sourceType property of the UIImagePickerController|

 The documentation specifies that the sourceType property holds a value of the type UIImagePickerControllerSourceType, and it refers to the type as an enumeration.
 We'll find out what that is in just a moment.

-If you click on the UIImagePickerControllerSourceType link, it takes you to the documentation shown in Figure 6.
+If you click on the UIImagePickerControllerSourceType link, it takes you to the documentation shown in Figure 12.

-|Figure 6 - The UIImagePickerControllerSourceType enumeration|
+|Figure 12 - The UIImagePickerControllerSourceType enumeration|

 An enumeration is a group of related constant values.
 In this case, the UIImagePickerControllerSourceType enumeration defines the valid values that can be stored in the sourceType property.
 Enumerations come in handy in cases like this when there are a finite number of valid values that can be stored in a property.
 Unlike string variables where you can store any string of characters, or integer variables where you can store any valid integer, enumerations limit the valid values to a finite set.

-Reading through the documentation, we can determine that the value we want is UIImagePickerControllerSourceTypePhotoLibrary because it specifies that the device's photo library is the source for the image picker.
+Reading through the documentation, you can determine that the value you want is PhotoLibrary because it specifies that the device's photo library is the source for the image picker.
 This is exactly what we want.

-Before moving on, take a look at Figure 7, which contains a sequence diagram that shows the interaction between the WriteReviewViewController and UIImagePickerController objects.
+Before moving on, take a look at Figure 13, which contains a sequence diagram that shows the interaction between the WriteReviewViewController and UIImagePickerController objects.

-|Figure 7 - The message interaction between the writeReviewController and imagePicker objects|
+|Figure 13 - The method interaction between the writeReviewController and imagePicker objects|

-- The writeReviewViewController object creates an imagePicker object from the UIImagePickerController class;
+- The writeReviewViewController object creates an imagePicker object from the UIImagePickerController class.